TulipaEnergy/TulipaEnergyModel.jl/docs/src/tutorials.md

 By accessing the model directly, we can query the values of constraints and expressions.
 We need to know the name of the constraint and how it is indexed, and for that, you will need to check the model.

-For instance, we can get all incoming flow in the lowest resolution for a given asset for a given representative period with the following:
+For instance, we can get all incoming flows in the lowest resolution for a given asset for a given representative period with the following:

 ```@example solution
 using JuMP